LGN520/farreach-public/docs/netreach-voting-v2.md

 		* Phase 1
 			+ Clean up case1 and case3
 			+ TODO: If backup and cache population run in parallel (case2, not yet now)
-				* TODO: Clean up old values in redis with specific prefix
+				* TODO: Clean up old values / empty values in redis with specific prefix
 			+ Mark isbackup = 1
 		* Phase 2
 			+ Load all key-value pairs
 			+ Reset isbackup = 0
 			+ Filter key-value pairs with latest=1/2
 			+ TODO: If backup and cache population run in parallel (case2, not yet now)
-				* TODO: Load old values from redis with specific prefixes to rollback backup data
+				* TODO: Load old values / emtpy values from redis with specific prefixes to rollback backup data
 			+ Send backup data to server
 	+ TODO: periodically check lock bit, if it is 1 for the same key across two adjacent periods, unlock it (for packet loss of GETRES_NS)